cmdcolin/tools-iuc/tools/trimmomatic/README.rst

 Controlling the available memory
 ================================

-The default amount of memory avilable to trimmomatic is set to 8GB.
+The default amount of memory available to trimmomatic is set to 8GB.
 To change the default amount of memory you can set the environment variable ``_JAVA_OPTIONS`` to ``-Xmx<amount_of_memory_in_GB>G``.
 The recommended way to set this is in the job_conf.xml file.
 To change the available memory to 6GB, a